francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 ### The results

-The learning algorithm has been revealed successful; each of the opponent has been, in th end, beaten with a high rate.
-Data has been collected before and after the training, the starting player is meaningful, in fact rl has a winning rate of 0.0 if he's not starting (0.8 against the random strategy).
+The learning algorithm has revealed successful; in the end, each opponent has been beaten with a high ratio.<br>
+Data has been collected before and after the training, during two evaluations which showed the great improvement of the agent during the learning phase.<br>
+The order in which players start is meaningful, in fact the reinforcement learning agent has a winning ratio of 0.0 (against the evolved and the nim sum strategy) if he's not the one who's starting; the ratio is still high (0.8) against the random strategy.

 |   N   | Opponent's strategy | First evaluation | Second evaluation |
 | :---: | :-----------------: | :--------------: | :---------------: |